Samuel Polyakov: Business career

 As a result, in the 1870s Samuel joined the ring of Russia's seven top railroad barons.
 These were three converted Jews - Polyakov himself, Bloch and Kronenberg; former tax farmers Pyotr Gubonin and Vasily Kokorev, former state executive Derviz and former engineer Karl von Meck (succeeded in 1873 by his widow Nadezhda von Meck).
 Rise of the "kings" was made possible by the government's preference for private ownership of the railroads and generous support to railroad entrepreneurs.
 The state unconditionally guaranteed bond issues by railroad companies, ensuring steady flow of new investors; during the concession period, the owner-operator was entitled to all the profits of the venture.
 This practice was terminated by the war of 1877–1878; instead, government opted for direct ownership and control of new railroads.

 In addition to newly built roads, Polyakov acquired existing ones, including Russia's first commercial railroad from Saint Petersburg to Tsarskoye Selo (purchased in 1880).
 Although his railroads were set up as public corporations, he managed them as his own property.
 None of his brothers or children had shares or influence in Polyakov's companies.
 Polyakov's financial maneuvers, although legal, were questionable.
 His first mainline railroad (Kozlov-Voronezh) was technically set up as a zemstvo (municipal) venture, but all shares were issued to Polyakov alone.
 The corporate charter was approved a whole year after the railroad commenced operations, providing Polyakov time to evade accountability to other shareholders.
-Polyakov used his "enrepreneurial expertise" to amass shares of other railroads which he used as a collateral against loans from foreign bankers, betting on the expected rise in share value.
+Polyakov used his "entrepreneurial expertise" to amass shares of other railroads which he used as a collateral against loans from foreign bankers, betting on the expected rise in share value.
 Polyakov the contractor artificially inflated costs of railroad construction in return for bribes to state officials, usually paid with railroad shares.
 Rival railroad contractor Fedor Chizhov summarized Polyakov's reputation as: "Not for any amount of money will I go into business with Polyakov, and I will not soil my name".

 Samuel Polyakov's Saint Peterburg home was the former Countess Laval palace at 4, English Embankment, a four-storey neoclassical landmark designed by Thomas de Thomon; in the 1820s-1830s the building housed literary salons attended by Vasily Zhukovsky, Alexander Pushkin and Adam Mickiewicz.
 Polyakov retained the original neoclassical interiors intact; after him it passed to his son Daniel and was eventually bought by the state for the Governing Senate offices.
 Polyakov acquired nobility and the rank of privy councilor but failed to reach coveted baron's title.